honey-bolisetti/insight-track/.github/cla/CLA.md

 ## 3. No Warranty
 You provide your contributions "as-is" without warranties or conditions of any kind.

-## 4. Governing Law
-This agreement is governed by the laws of [INSERT JURISDICTION].

-## 5. How to Revoke
+## 4. How to Revoke
-To revoke this agreement for future contributions, contact CONTACT_EMAIL.
+To revoke this agreement for future contributions, contact opensource@resilience-tech.com.
 Revocation does not affect prior contributions.

 ---

-*For questions, contact CONTACT_EMAIL.*
+*For questions, contact opensource@resiliencetech.org